 3. Red Hat participation in open source activities

 Red Hat associates are highly encouraged to participate in open source projects, and of course many Red Hat engineers do so as a direct aspect of their jobs.
 Participation or collaboration takes many forms.
 It includes not only contribution of code, documentation, design artifacts and other content, but also many other activities, including less tangible forms of community participation such as mentoring new contributors, project coordination, project event planning, and so on.

 We deliberately do not mandate that associates complete any type of education or training as a prerequisite to participating in open source communities.
 However, we provide resources and assistance for Red Hat associates who are relatively inexperienced in open source but who wish to or need to get involved in community development.
 These include:

-- New Hire Orientation, which features both content delivered in person as well as materials to be read or watched later (including videos like those listed below)
+- New Hire Orientation, which features content to be read or watched by new Red Hat associates (including videos like those listed below)

 - Red Hat University courses on the foundations of open source, open source licensing, and copyright law, as well as more technical content

-- Content on our intranet, both from the Open Source Program Office and other groups in Red Hat, such as our Communities at Red Hat group, which organizes communities of practice
+- Content on our intranet, both from the Open Source Program Office and other groups in Red Hat

 - Content on opensource.com (a Red Hat-sponsored project not focused on Red Hat products), such as:

-- Publicly available videos from Red Hat Videos, such as:
+- Publicly available Red Hat videos, such as: